Styyx1/Gamepad-Guide-by-ShadesOfDawn-and-me/README.md

 Part 6: Controller Layout

-XBox controller:
+**XBox controller:**

 Start --> Journal

 Back --> Wait

 LB+Back --> Quicksave

-RB+Start --> Tween Menu (Menu where you have access to inventory, map, magic, levelup menu) LB+RB --> Shout/Power (the order matters, hold down LB first) LB --> unassigned on it's own (can be used for Dual wield Parrying for example; do not use it for a function that would interrupt your combat as the key is also       needed for shouting)
+RB+Start --> Tween Menu (Menu where you have access to inventory, map, magic, levelup menu)

+LB+RB --> Shout/Power (the order matters, hold down LB first)

+LB --> unassigned on it's own (can be used for Dual wield Parrying for example; do not use it for a function that would interrupt your combat as the key is also       needed for shouting)

-LS --> Favorites Menu (only works if you allready assigned items as your favorites in the item/magic menu) RS --> Switch POV (1st person view to 3rd person view and vice versa) A --> Activate
+LS --> Favorites Menu (only works if you allready assigned items as your favorites in the item/magic menu)

+RS --> Switch POV (1st person view to 3rd person view and vice versa)

+A --> Activate

 B --> Sneak

 X --> Ready weapon/sheath weapon

 Y --> Jump

-Playstation controller
+**Playstation controller:**

 Options --> Journal

 Share --> Wait

 L1+Share --> Quicksave

-R1+options --> Tween Menu (Menu where you have access to inventory, map, magic, levelup menu) L1+R1 --> Shout/Power (the order matters, hold down LB first) L1 --> unassigned on it's own (can be used for Dual wield Parrying for example; do not use it for a function that would interrupt your combat as the key is also       needed for shouting)
+R1+options --> Tween Menu (Menu where you have access to inventory, map, magic, levelup menu)

+L1+R1 --> Shout/Power (the order matters, hold down LB first)

+L1 --> unassigned on it's own (can be used for Dual wield Parrying for example; do not use it for a function that would interrupt your combat as the key is also       needed for shouting)

-LS --> Favorites Menu (only works if you allready assigned items as your favorites in the item/magic menu) RS --> Switch POV (1st person view to 3rd person view and vice versa) X --> Activate
+LS --> Favorites Menu (only works if you allready assigned items as your favorites in the item/magic menu)

+RS --> Switch POV (1st person view to 3rd person view and vice versa)

+X --> Activate

 Circle --> Sneak

 Square --> Ready weapon/sheath weapon

 Triangle --> Jump